zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 ****************

-The frdm_k64f board configuration has been tested to run on the Freescale Freedom Development Platform.
+The frdm_k64f board configuration has been tested to run on the NXP Freedom Development Platform.
 The physical characteristics of this board (including pin names, jumper settings, memory mappings, ...) can be found below.
 No claims are made about its suitability for use with any other hardware system.